 - only secure obligations that can be valued in cash; - must be formalized before a notary public to be considered as an enforceable title upon execution.
-If the pledge is incorporated under a law other than Spanish law, which is unadvisable for pledges of assets located in Spain, a document equivalent to a Spanish notarized agreement or deed must be signed; - do not need to be entered on a registry to be valid, except pledges over listed shares; and - entail a transfer of possession.
+If the pledge is incorporated under a law other than Spanish law, which is unadvisable for pledges of assets located in Spain, a document equivalent to a Spanish notarized agreement or deed must be signed; - do not need to be entered on a registry to be valid, except pledges over listed shares; and entail a transfer of possession.

-Non-possessory pledge
+Non-possessory pledge (prenda sin desplazamiento)

-A non-possessory pledge is granted over movable assets that cannot be the object of (i) a chattel mortgage, because their specific identity cannot be registered; or (ii) an ordinary pledge, given the legal or financial impossibility of transfer to the creditor or to a third party.
+A non-possessory pledge is granted over movable assets that cannot be the object of (i) a chattel mortgage (only certain assets-such as aircrafts, fully identified industrial machinery intended for operation in an industry, and IP rights-can be subject to a chattel mortgage); or (ii) an ordinary pledge (only assets that can be transferred to the creditor or to a third party can be subject to ordinary pledge).
 Credit rights, and even future credit rights, can be used in a non-possessory pledge if they are not represented by securities or considered financial instruments.

-A non-possessory pledge must be entered on the Chattel Registry to be valid.
+A non-possessory pledge must be entered in the Chattel Registry to be valid.